vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu.md

 This topology enables the following benefits:

 - Isolate and separate SDDC management components (vCenter, ESX) from the vSphere with Tanzu components.
-This reference design allows only the minimum connectivity between the TKG clusters and NSX Advanced Load Balancer to the vCenter Server.
+This reference design allows only the minimum connectivity between the Tanzu Kubernetes Grid clusters and NSX Advanced Load Balancer to the vCenter Server.

-- Isolate and separate the NSX Advanced Load Balancer management network from the supervisor cluster network and the TKG workload networks.
+- Isolate and separate the NSX Advanced Load Balancer management network from the supervisor cluster network and the Tanzu Kubernetes Grid workload networks.

 - Separate vSphere Admin and Tenant access to the supervisor cluster.
 This prevents tenants from attempting to connect to the supervisor cluster.